TritonXR/nine-day-detective/README.md

 ## Game Premise
 Nine is a keen student heavily involved in her high school's Escape Room Club.
-As a result, her older brother decides to play a fun prank on her and traps her in his café, with only one secret way to get out.
+As a result, her older brother decides to play a fun prank on her and traps her in his café, with only one hidden way to get out.
 Help Nine find all the clues necessary for her escape!

 ## About Us
 The students involved in this project all attend the University of California: San Diego and are members of Triton XR: